Stock market today: Wall Street closes its best week of the year with some more gains

 A second big concern for the market has focused on whether investors took the prices of Nvidia and other highly influential Big Tech stocks too high in their frenzy around artificial-intelligence technology.

 That debate is still ongoing.
 Within just an hour on Friday morning, Nvidia went from being the single heaviest weight on the S&P 500 to the strongest force lifting the index.
-It flipped from an early 1.4% drop to a later rise of 1.3%.
+It flipped from an early 1.4% drop to end with a rise of 1.4%.

 Such swings have become typical for the stock that’s become the face of the AI craze.
 After soaring more than 170% through the year’s first six and a half months, Nvidia plunged more than 20% over the ensuing three weeks.